Leberbaum/docs/_posts/2012-09-27-Neither_The_Son.md

 Now I cannot accept this view in the slightest.
 I believe that a much better interpretation is to take the text as meaning that the REVELATION of the timing of "that day and that hour" was not part of the COMMISSION given to Jesus by His Father.

 An excellent presentation of this Not-part-of-His-Commission view is given in David Brown's Commentary "Four Gospels" (Banner of Truth).
-There are several online versions of this commentary, but most are abbreviated and do not have the important comments on this verse, but I have found one proper copy here at https://www.studylight.org/commentaries/eng/jfu/mark-13.html -- see full comments on verse 32.
+There are several online versions of this commentary, but most are abbreviated and do not have the important comments on this verse, but I have found one proper copy: see full comments on verse 32 [here](https://www.studylight.org/commentaries/eng/jfu/mark-13.html).

 Below I list key points made by Brown on this verse and add some other thoughts I have on this particular text.